 Catholic education in Burleigh Heads has a rich and proud tradition stretching back to the late 19th century when in 1878, Fr.
-Benedetto Scortechini and residents of Tallebudgera built All Saints Church, later renamed St Malachy’s, on land donated by William Dolan.
+Benedetto Scortechini and residents of Tallebudgera built All Saints Church, later renamed St Malachy’s.
 At that time, the district was a base for cedar cutters and early farming families.

 Fr.
 Benedetto Scortechini was born in the Papal States in 1845 and was one of the Italian priests who came to Queensland at the invitation of Bishop of James Quinn following the close of the First Vatican Council.
 After working in Stanthorpe, Roma and Gympie, he was appointed to the Logan Mission which covered much of South East Queensland.
 Along with his pastoral work, Fr.
 Scortechini also had an interest in the study of botany and he is still held in regard today within the field with his research and specimens still kept in the Queensland and New South Wales Herbariums and also in the Royal Gardens in Kew, London.
 He died in 1886 in Calcutta after studying plant life in South East Asia for the Straits Settlements (Malaysian) Government.

 Catholic children in those days were taught their prayers at home and preparation for the sacraments meant trips to Sunday classes conducted by the Sisters of Mercy after mass at Southport and after 1926, at Coolangatta.
 Some children boarded at the convents when a more intensive preparation of one week could be completed.